hubidu/heimdall-io/report-app/README.md

 ## Backlog V 2.0

+- Last source commit: Actually would like to see last change of the test file
 - Test details: Should have an indication about the test status on other devices
 - IDEA Use prefix title as filter for tests/navigation
 - IDEA Detect broken image links